imnasim31415/Linux/Text processing and manipulaiton.md

 # Files with at least these permissions (any of these bits set)
 find /tmp -type f -perm -644

-# Files with any of these permissions
-find /home -type f -perm /u+x

 # Find SUID files (security audit)
 find / -type f -perm -4000 2>/dev/null